The Watercolor and Prismacolor Process that evolved with me

 I dreamed this process one night

 Then, one night I dreamed of combining watercolor and prismacolor pencil in layers.
-This process feeds two divergent parts of me as an artist.
+This process instantly fed two divergent parts of me as an artist.

 Once the initial drawing or painting layer (I vary) is laid down, I am aware of the overall composition, and main subject matter.
 From there, I enter the world of “spirit play” – the zone of art creation.

-The more I indulge myself in this process, the more layers I create, and the more surprises happen.
+The more I indulged myself in this process, the more layers I created, the more surprises happened.
 I think my love of working with layers is one of the things that has bled over from and to my graphic design work.
 In Photoshop or Illustrator, the key to the rich image is utilizing layers.
 I could not achieve the rich graphics that I do without layers.
 Watercolor also is all about layering.
 You build up the image by layering more and more pigment for the darker areas.
+With washes of various colors, a richer dark tone is achieved than you would produce with a dense layer of black pigment, for example.
 It’s all just too much fun, and highly satisfying.